nomadflamingo/SocialNetworkGraph/README.md

 ### Linux
 This approach was not tested, but the installation process for .NET on Linux has been explained in this tutorial: https://learn.microsoft.com/en-us/dotnet/core/install/linux?tabs=netcore2x

-After installing, you should be able to invoke msbuild with `dotnet build SocialNetworkGraph.csproj` and launch the executable with `SocialNetworkGraph.exe "full path to UserGraph.json"`
+After installing, you should be able to invoke msbuild with `dotnet build SocialNetworkGraph.csproj` and launch the executable with `SocialNetworkGraph "full path to UserGraph.json"`

 ## Expected output